 Are you eligible for social security in Russia?
 Learn about the Russian social security system and contributions, plus how to get a Russian social security number and claim social welfare in Russia.

-The Russia social security system is the responsibility of the state, mainly overseen by the Ministry of Labour and Social Protection.
-In some cases, expats who have a temporary or permanent residency are entitled to benefits paid out by social security in Russia, if they have paid the necessary payments into specific government funds.
+The Russia social security system is the responsibility of the state.
+The Ministry of Labor and Social Protection oversees most aspects of it.
+In some cases, expats with residency can claim benefits from social security in Russia if they paid the necessary payments into government funds.